vincefn/pyvkfft/README.rst

 ## TODO

-- correctly init CUDA
-- allow to pass the CUDevice and CUstream
 - access to the other backends
+- check using multiple plans/VkFFT applications
+- check chaining other calculations and FFT
 - ...